 Fact: Straightening treatments can be for people of all ages!
 Here at Noble Orthodontics, we offer Invisalign Teen for teenagers who want a clear alternative to traditional braces.
 For adults, it’s never too late to seek orthodontic treatment.

-Myth: Invisalign are so much more expensive than braces
+Myth: Invisalign is so much more expensive than braces.

 Fact: This is not always the case.
 According to professionals in the industry, the entire Invisalign treatment process tends to run about the same cost as a new set of braces.
 You’re looking at paying roughly $4,000 to $7,000 to have your teeth straightened, regardless of your preferred treatment method.